d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \int_a^b f(x) \; dx = (F(b) + C) - (F(a) + C) = F(b) - F(a).
 $$

 This may seem like abstract non-sense, but let us take a moment to appreciate that it has given us a whole new perspective on computing integrals.
 Our goal is no-longer to do some sort of chop-and-sum process to try and recover the area, rather we need only find a function whose derivative is the function we have!
 This is incredible since we can now list many rather difficult integrals by just reversing the table from :numref:`sec_derivative_table`.
 For instance, we know that the derivative of $x^{n}$ is $nx^{n-1}$.
-Thus, we can say using the fundamental theorem :eqref:`ftc` that
+Thus, we can say using the fundamental theorem :eqref:`eq_ftc` that

 $$
 \int_0^{x} ny^{n-1} \; dy = x^n - 0^n = x^n.